pdemeulenaer/databricks-poc-template/README.md

 ## The environments

-The development and deployment lifecycle span on these environments:
+This repo fleshes out the development and deployment lifecycle.
+The different phases span on these environments:

 1. Development